Friday, January 27, 2017

 I served it with jalapeno spoonbread - it's similar to a Jiffy corn casserole, but I used a Mexican cornbread mix, half the sour cream, sauteed a minced jalapeno in the butter.
 We put a big spoonful of it into our chili bowls - YUM.

 I used the Pioneer Woman's recipe for berry cobbler, but used 4 cups of raspberries, blackberries, and strawberries and served it with ice cream.
 It was buttery and warm and a perfect end to our meal.
-And I guess Firstborn enjoyed it all, too - he told me he would be back the next day to have leftovers chili for lunch!
+And I guess Firstborn enjoyed it all, too - he told me he would be back the next day to have leftover chili for lunch!

 Wednesday, January 18, 2017

-Wednesday Menus #3 and flexibility is key
+Wednesday Menus #3 and Happy Birthday, Spencer!

 Wednesday - Slow Cooker Brisket Chili, grated cheddar and sour cream, jalapeno spoonbread, Mixed Berry Cobbler with ice cream for Firstborn's Birthday